The fewer fears we have the more open-minded and accepting we are of possibilities and variations in all aspects of life and humanity.

 When we are afraid of the wrath of an imaginary being in the sky, we will be fearful of anything we are told is unacceptable, against god, or an action that will deny you entry to heaven.

-I have to wonder if radical fundamentalism is one the more extreme forms of the fear of mortality.
+Radical fundamentalism is one the more extreme forms of the fear of mortality.
 Believe, follow the rules, become born again, and whatever you do in this life will be forgiven in the afterlife.
 Ah, no worries, I’m already saved!

 When we are afraid of the colour of someone’s skin, different than our own, we might also be afraid of the possibilities and variance of sexuality and gender.